I like to see for myself

 As for where I’m from, I’ve been incredibly fortunate: Hobart, Tasmania.
 Home to the Tasmanian Devil.
 This one.
 In reality, they look a tad different: Close enough?
 Cute huh?
 If you haven’t visited us here in Tassie, you better put it on your list.

 I travel solo.

 At risk of sounding like a motivational, I’ve found solo travel exhilarating, an education in myself and an encounter with my limitations.
 Challenging, certainly, but deeply rewarding.
 I’ve never been quite sure what’s around the next corner, but I’ve always been excited to explore and find out.
 There’s just something about not being tied to the responsibility of another that opens up travel doors otherwise closed.
-It’s also great for your sanity.
 When I was 23 I left Australia for the first time.
-It was solo.
-I was nervous.
-Yet, that one-way ticket to Bangkok, Thailand was the best thing I ever did and I’ve never looked back.
+It was solo and I was nervous.
+But that one-way ticket to Bangkok, Thailand was the best thing I ever did and I’ve never looked back.
 The people, the experiences, the education and the passions I’ve acquired are like nothing else.
 I’m hooked and always will be.

 Sometimes it’s gone wrong.

 I have been robbed at knifepoint in the US, arrested in Iran, came off a motorbike in rural Laos, had my passport soaked in London, credit card skimmed in Albania, intimidated for hours upon leaving North Korea, and hospitalised after getting an infection in the Indonesian jungle.
 Probably a good opportunity to say: Sorry, mum.